 Bachelor of Science in Education, Primary Education (P-5)

 Students and faculty in the primary education bachelor’s program are committed to working for social justice and for excellence and opportunity for all children.
 Throughout the program, you will engage in coursework that includes multiple and sustained experiences across settings that span the range of the pre-k to fifth grade license as well as the diverse community of the metropolitan Columbus area.

 Coursework and fieldwork are grounded in national and state curricular standards as well as the National Association for the Education of Young Children’s Professional Preparation Standards.
 Our students are subject to training in rigorous methods courses that prepare them to think critically and reflectively about their own teaching practice and to teach across all content areas in inventive ways that meet the needs of all learners.

 The BSEd program is for those students who wish to work with children enrolled in school programs pre-k to fifth grade.
 Upon successful completion of the coursework and field/student teaching placements, you will be recommended for a teaching license through the Ohio Department of Education.

 Grounded in a social constructivist approach to teaching and learning, students accepted into the BSEd program will pursue a course of study that prepares them both conceptually and practically to teach using inquiry based strategies within a cooperative learning context.

-Once beginning major courses, students will take classes in early childhood pedagogy and content methods coupled with a series of field experiences including a one-semester preschool placement and culminating in a year-long elementary (K-5) field/student teaching placement.
+Once beginning major courses, students will take classes in primary education pedagogy and content methods coupled with a series of field experiences including a one-semester preschool placement and culminating in a year-long elementary (K-5) field/student teaching placement.

 - Licensed pre-k to fifth grade teacher

-- Design early childhood curriculum for children's museums and agencies that provide early childhood services
+- Design primary education curriculum for children's museums and agencies that provide primary education services

 Sample Coursework: Equity and diversity in education, early child pedagogy, reading, math, science, language arts